Randy Seiler: Native American issues

-Seiler has had a focus to strengthen law enforcement relations between Seiler's office and tribal governments.
+Seiler had a focus to strengthen law enforcement relations between Seiler's office and tribal governments.
 "The murder rate on Pine Ridge was among the worst in the nation in 2016, but today we are making progress."
 Seiler also took "a more proactive and aggressive stance" in 2017 by establishing “Walk-In Wednesday,” a program that opened an office in Pine Ridge staffed once a week with a federal prosecutor.
-Designed to allow citizens to more easily communicate with the office concerning crime on the reservation, inquiries about existing cases, or to obtain any information which might be sought be residents.
+Designed to allow citizens to more easily communicate with the office concerning crime on the reservation, inquiries about existing cases, or to obtain any information which might be sought by residents.
 Seiler was quoted in December 2017 as saying the program had led to half a dozen new referrals and investigations.
 He also believed it had made a serious improvement to relations between the U.S. Attorney's office and tribal governments.
 “I think it’s the best it’s ever been,” Seiler said.
 “I do believe there is a new sense and new generation of leadership on Pine Ridge.”

 Seiler applied for and received federal funding from the U.S. Attorney General's office, allowing the creation of Civil Rights section of the South Dakota U.S. Attorney's office.

 Despite being a Democrat, Seiler was not asked to resign by the incoming Trump administration when it requested 46 other U.S. attorneys to resign.
-Despite being one of the United States Attorneys to not be asked to step down, Seiler, age 71 at the time, announced his retirement as the United States Attorney for the District of South Dakota in December 2017, and was succeeded by Ron A. Parsons Jr.
+Despite being one of the United States Attorneys to not be asked to step down, Seiler, aged 71 at the time, announced his retirement as the United States Attorney for the District of South Dakota in December 2017, and was succeeded by Ron A. Parsons Jr.

 After his federal service ended, Seiler's served as interim state's attorney for Hughes County.

 2018 Attorney General of South Dakota election

 Randy ran for South Dakota Attorney General and was the Democratic Party nominee.
 He said his main priority as Attorney General would be in fighting methamphetamine abuse in South Dakota.
 Seiler said there's "no better training ground" to become state attorney general than his experience in the U.S. attorney's office.
-Noted South Dakota politico and Argus Leader investigative reporter called Seiler "arguably the most experienced candidate in the race for state attorney general" before Seiler had even officially declared his candidacy.
+Noted South Dakota politico and Argus Leader investigative reporter Jonathan Ellis called Seiler "arguably the most experienced candidate in the race for state attorney general" before Seiler had even officially declared his candidacy.
 Seiler lost the general election to Jason Ravnsborg.